 - Avoid impulse buys.
 You might be excited to get out on the road but buying impulsively likely means you won’t take the time to compare all of hour financing options.

 - Consider used.
 New RVs can depreciate even more than new cars during first three years.
 Getting a used RV can help you avoid going upside down on your loan while also costing less.

 What to avoid with a RV loan

-- Committing to a high loan amount.
+- High loan amount.
 Make sure you’re not borrowing more than you can afford.
-If you’re in a lot debt or if your credit is poor, it may be a better idea to pay other debt down before taking on more debt.
-Growing your debt can dangerous and you’ll get better rates on your loan when you have better credit.
+If you’re in a lot debt or if your credit is poor, it may be a better idea to pay other debt down before taking on more.

-- Any hidden surprises in your contract.
+- Hidden surprises in your contract.
 Be sure to read the loan contract in full before you sign anything.
 Look out for hidden fees and terms.